Conferences and Off-Campus Courses

 Administer, award and record all CEU activity associated with activities sponsored by university units.

-K-State Global Campus will assess fees for these services in accordance with a rate schedule approved by the Vice President for Administration and Finance.
+K-State Global Campus will assess fees for these services in accordance with a rate schedule approved by the Chief Financial Officer and Director of Budget Planning.

-Exceptions to this policy may be granted by the President, Provost, Vice President for Institutional Advancement, or Vice President for Administration and Finance on a case-by-case basis and the campus will be notified of such exceptions.
+Exceptions to this policy may be granted by the President, Provost, Vice President for Institutional Advancement, or Chief Financial Officer and Director of Budget Planning on a case-by-case basis and the campus will be notified of such exceptions.

 This policy will encourage faculty and departments to concentrate on providing the excellent intellectual content and instruction for which K-State is well known to off-campus students, distant students, non-credit students, conference (face-to-face and electronic conferencing) participants, and those needing CEUs.
 In partnership with the academic units, DCE coordinates and delivers each educational opportunity ensuring that the expertise of the K-State faculty is extended to those needing educational opportunities outside traditional boundaries.